CleanroomMC/cleanroom-website/docs/groovy-script/mods/rustic/alchemy.md

 Don't know what a builder is?
 Check [the builder info page](../../getting_started/builder.md) out.

 :::::::::: details mods.rustic.alchemy.recipeBuilder() {open id="abstract"}
 - `IngredientList<IIngredient>`.
 Sets the item inputs of the recipe.
-Requires greater than or equal to 1 and less than or equal to 2 or 3.
+Requires greater than or equal to 1 and less than or equal to 2 if advanced is false and less than or equal to 3 if advanced is true.

     ```groovy:no-line-numbers
     input(IIngredient)